Manage Posture Policies

 1. On the policy page, click +New Group.

 2. Enter the requirement group name and description and click Save.
-The group name is displayed in the left panel.
+The group name appears in the left panel.

 Enter the Requirement name and description and click Save.